Sterling463/solution-docs-boilerplate/README.rst

 Title for Solution Docs
 ======================================

-This repository contains the source files that generate the Rackspace Fanatical Support for AWS Product Guide:
+This repository contains the source files that generate the Solution Docs:

 Setup the environment